Frequently Asked Questions

 What are the Massachusetts Medicaid exclusion screening requirements?

-Massachusetts Medicaid (MassHealth) requires providers to screen all employees, contractors, owners, and managers against both the MassHealth Exclusion List and the federal OIG List of Excluded Individuals/Entities (LEIE).
+Massachusetts Medicaid (MassHealth) requires providers to screen all employees, contractors, and vendors against both the MassHealth Exclusion List and the OIG's List of Excluded Individuals and Entities (LEIE).
 Screening must occur upon hire or contract initiation and monthly thereafter.
-Providers must immediately report any discovered exclusion to the EOHHS Compliance Office.
-Failure to comply can result in overpayment liability, civil money penalties, and program suspension.
+Providers must immediately report any discovered exclusions to the EOHHS Compliance Office.
+Failure to comply can result in overpayment liability, civil money penalties, and suspension or termination from the program.
 Source

 What is a Medicaid exclusion?

-A Medicaid exclusion is a final administrative action by a State or Federal agency that bars an individual or entity from participating in Medicaid or other sponsored benefit programs.
-Massachusetts maintains its own exclusion list, and excluded parties are prohibited from receiving payments for any services until reinstated.
+A Medicaid exclusion is a final administrative action by a State or Federal agency that bars an individual or entity from participating in sponsored benefit programs.
+In Massachusetts, excluded parties are listed on the MassHealth Exclusion List.
+Exclusions prevent providers from receiving funds from State or Federal healthcare programs.
 Source

-MassHealth may exclude individuals or entities for reasons including non-compliance with program requirements, exclusion under Medicare or another state Medicaid agency, revoked or suspended licenses, conviction of healthcare fraud, or criminal activity related to Medicare or Medicaid.
+Individuals or entities may be excluded for reasons such as non-compliance with MassHealth requirements, exclusion under Medicare or another state Medicaid agency, inactive or revoked licenses, conviction of healthcare fraud, or criminal activity related to Medicare or Medicaid.
 Source

 What is the effect of a Medicaid exclusion in Massachusetts?

-Excluded individuals or entities are not eligible to participate in MassHealth and cannot receive payments for any services until reinstated.
-The payment prohibition extends to direct and indirect services, including administrative and management functions, and applies to bundled payments as well as pay-per-service arrangements.
+Excluded providers are not eligible to participate in MassHealth and cannot receive payments for any services until reinstated.
+The payment prohibition extends to direct and indirect payments, including administrative and management services.
+Exclusions also trigger termination from other state Medicaid programs under Section 6501 of the Affordable Care Act.
 Source

 Are there special rules for billers and coders in exclusion screening?

 Yes.
 Providers should require third-party billers to have policies against employing excluded persons and provide proof of screening.
-Billers must be trained in applicable requirements and claim preparation.
+Billers should also be trained in applicable requirements and claims preparation.
 Source

-How does Section 6501 of the Affordable Care Act affect Medicaid exclusions?
+How does Section 6501 of the Affordable Care Act affect exclusion screening?

 Section 6501 requires states to terminate participation of any provider excluded for cause by another state Medicaid program.
 This prevents excluded providers from moving between states to avoid sanctions.
 Source

-What documentation is required for MassHealth enrollment and exclusion screening?
+What documentation is required for MassHealth enrollment regarding exclusions?

-Providers must disclose all direct and indirect owners, agents, managers, and any Medicaid disclosing entity, and certify under penalty of perjury that information is accurate.
-Any changes in exclusion status must be updated and reported.
+Providers must disclose all direct and indirect owners, agents, managers, and any Medicaid disclosing entity, and certify under penalty of perjury that the information is true, accurate, and complete.
+Any falsification or omission may result in civil or criminal penalties.
 Source

-You can view a map showing which states maintain separate Medicaid exclusion lists in our article on state exclusion databases.
+Yes.
+Exclusion Screening provides a map showing which states maintain separate Medicaid exclusion lists.
+You can view this resource in our article on state exclusion databases.

 What services does Exclusion Screening offer?

-Exclusion Screening provides employee screening, vendor and contractor screening, a compliance hotline, proprietary SAFER™ software for automated exclusion checks, and white label services for partners and resellers.
+Exclusion Screening provides comprehensive exclusion screening and verification services, including employee screening, vendor and contractor screening, a compliance hotline, proprietary SAFER™ software for automated screening, and white label services for partners and resellers.
 Source

-The SAFER™ software automates exclusion screening, updating daily with federal and state exclusion data.
-It uses advanced algorithms to handle inconsistent formats and duplicate names, reducing false positives and negatives.
-The software is scalable for organizations of all sizes.
+The SAFER™ software automates exclusion screening, updates compliance data daily, uses advanced algorithms to handle inconsistent data formats and duplicate names, and scales to organizations of all sizes.
+It reduces false positives and negatives, saving time and resources.
 Source

 What is Exclusion Screening's pricing model?